PlaidWeb/publ-site/content/manual/Template format.md

 (The category can be blank, incidentally; `http://mysite.com/` shows you the (`index` view on the empty category.)

-Anyway, given the category and view name, Publ looks for the closest matching template, by starting out in the template directory that matches the category name, and then going up one level until it finds a matching template.
-And a template will match based on either the exact name, or the name with `.html`, `.htm`, `.xml`, or `.json` added to the end.
+<p id="template-mapping">Anyway, given the category and view name, Publ looks
+for the closest matching template, by starting out in the template directory that matches the category name, and then going up one level until it finds a matching template.
+And a template will match based on either the exact name, or the name with `.html`, `.htm`, `.xml`, or `.json` added to the end.</p>

 So for example, if you ask for `http://mysite.com/music/classical/baroque/feed`, it will look for a template file named `feed`, `feed.html`, `feed.htm`,